North Carolina vineyards blossom throughout the Yadkin Valley providing the perfect climate for the more than 45 wineries to sip and savor

 Haze Gray wines are primarily French-style, with the one exception the Italian-style Pinot Grigio.
 The Chambourcin, Pinot Grigio and Boot Camp Red (a combination of Cabernet Sauvignon, Petit Verdot and Chambourcin grapes) have won state and national awards.
 In addition, the Muhlenbergs make a dry and semisweet Traminette, a Merlot, Chardonnay, Petit Verdot and Rose.
 They grow nine varieties of grapes in the nine-acre vineyard.
 Cattle also are raised on the 85-acre farm.

-Driving around the Dobson area, we made a brief stop at Shelton Vineyards, the largest family-owned estate winery in the state and winner of more than 450 awards.
+Driving around the Dobson area, we made a brief stop at Shelton Vineyards, the largest family-owned estate winery in North Carolina and winner of more than 450 awards.
 An impressive entrance drive, a spacious retail shop and the Harvest Grill restaurant lend the estate an upscale feel.
 Tours follow the winemaking process from growing grapes to bottling wine in the state-of-the-art gravity-flow facility, ending with a tasting of five of Shelton’s 14 wines.
-(Note: The coronavirus pandemic has halted tours temporarily.)

 It was brothers Charlie and Ed Shelton of Shelton Vineyards who in the early 2000s undertook the lengthy process of getting government designation of Yadkin Valley as North Carolina’s first AVA.
 That set the stage for growth in the valley, particularly in Surry County.